nickolanack/js-simplekml/README.md

 # js-simplekml
-A Javascript kml parser, for web or node.
+A pure js kml parser, for web or node.
 Includes web implementation for parsing kml files in the background using a Web Worker

 ## Usage
 ```js